otienojoseph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 6-multi_languages_loop - Script that prints 3lines using loop
 - 7-multi_c - Script that prints x times 'C is fun'
 - 8-square - Script that prints a square
+- 9-add - Prints the addition of 2 integers